cs1302uga/cs1302-tutorials/unix/README.rst

 Your username on Odin is your UGA MyID and the password is the same one that is associated with your MyID.
-Once you are successfully logged into the VPN, open up a local terminal in your terminal emulator and execute the ``ssh`` (secure shell) command to establish a secure connection -- be sure to replace ``username`` with your MyID:
+Once you are successfully logged into the VPN, open up a local terminal in your terminal emulator and execute the ``ssh`` (secure shell) command shown below to establish a secure connection -- be sure to replace ``username`` with your MyID:

 .. code-block:: shell